 - Whether the situation was serious enough to require Police or Ambulance assistance; - How threatening the behaviour was to those who could see or hear it. - 1.16 Ensuring that gambling is conducted in a fair and open way The Licensing Authority has noted that the Gambling Commission has stated that it would generally not expect Licensing Authorities to become concerned with ensuring that gambling is conducted in a fair and open way, as this will be addressed via operating and personal licences.
-The Authority will however familiarise itself with operator licence conditions and will communicate any concerns to the Gambling Commission about misleading advertising or any absence of required game rules or other information. - 1.17 Generally, it is for the Gambling Commission to ensure this Licensing Objective is complied with, however, with regard to race tracks, the role of the Licensing Authority is more significant.
+The Authority will however familiarise itself with operator licence conditions and will communicate any concerns to the Gambling Commission about misleading advertising or any absence of required game rules or other information. - this Licensing Objective is complied with, however, with regard to race tracks, the role of the Licensing Authority is more significant.
 The Licensing Authority, in certain circumstances, may seek to impose conditions to ensure that the environment in which betting takes place is suitable.
 The Licensing Authority may wish to know the nature of the venue, have sight of a plan of the track which would include access to the place where gambling is to take place, where the operators will conduct on course betting and whether or not there are any off course betting operators.

 - 1.18 Protecting children and other vulnerable persons from being harmed or exploited by gambling As children and young persons are prohibited from the great majority of gambling they must be prevented from entering adult only gaming environments.
 This Licensing Objective intends to prevent children and young persons from taking part in, or being in close proximity to, gambling.
 Restrictions are therefore necessary when advertising gambling products that are aimed at children or advertised in such a way that makes them attractive to children.
 The Licensing Authority will therefore consider whether or not specific measures are needed to protect children at particular premises.
-Such measures may include: - staff training - careful consideration of the siting of ATMs - additional requirements to provide supervision at entrances - steps taken to segregate gambling from nongambling areas frequented by children - the supervision of gaming machines in nonadult gambling specific premises in order to prevent children or vulnerable young persons from being harmed or exploited by gambling.
+Such measures may include: - staff training (to include training on how to deal with suspected truants and vulnerable persons) - careful consideration of the siting of ATMs - additional requirements to provide supervision at entrances - steps taken to segregate gambling from nongambling areas frequented by children - the supervision of gaming machines in nonadult gambling specific premises in order to prevent children or vulnerable young persons from being harmed or exploited by gambling

-- Minimum staffing levels in adult only gambling premises - Induction training for new staff and refresher training for existing staff - Maintenance of a refusals register - Proof of age schemes (e.g. Think 21) - Third party test purchasing - Location of entry to adult only gambling premises - Infra Red Beam positioned across the entrance to the adult only gambling premises
+- Minimum staffing levels in adult only gambling premises - Induction training for new staff and refresher training for existing staff - Maintenance of a refusals register - Proof of age schemes (e.g. Think 21) - Third party test purchasing - Location of entry to adult only gambling premises - Infra Red Beam positioned across the entrance to the adult only gambling premises - provision of CCTV (with images retained for a minimum period of 28 days)